The second period of Sumerian history is called the Uruk Period (4100–2900 BC) and is marked by the emergence of the world’s first cities.

-A more important question is, how a settlement of less than 10,000 could be called a ‘city’?
+A more important question is, how a settlement of considerably less than 10,000 be called a ‘city’?

 In Sumerian legends Inanna, the young (but mischievous) patron Goddess of Uruk, challenged her father, Enki, to a drinking competition.
 While he was drunk, she tricked him into giving her the important ‘Mes’ (the essence of civilisation) which she took from Eridu to Uruk.

-And impressive, it certainly was for its time, establishing cultural hegemony over a vast region.
+Uruk was long the most impressive of all Sumerian cities, establishing cultural hegemony over a vast region.

 |White temple and Ziggurat (wiki)|